EU agrees deal on new sanctions on Iran

 | BRUSSELS

-Iran dismissed the latest raft of sanctions, saying such steps would only intensify Iranian popular support for a nuclear program it insists is solely for peaceful purposes.
+Iran dismissed the latest raft of sanctions, saying such steps would only intensify Iranian popular support for a nuclear programme it insists is solely for peaceful purposes.

 But analysts said Iran's leadership may have underestimated Western resolve and over-played its familiar hardline brand of brinkmanship, making it hard for them to reach a compromise.